InfiniteCoder01/orco/README.md

 tell it to declare a trait.
 And we can't just parse a language into an IR, because of LSP support.

+## Concerns
+Some things might be concerning:
+- Span.
+Spans are probably too heavy
+- AST is made of Arc's, instead of centrual storadge and IDs
+- Metadata.
+Proper way would be to have custom AST nodes inherit normal AST nodes, but Rust doesn't have inheritance

 ## Roadmap for next few streams
 You can watch me do this live on [Twitch](https://www.twitch.tv/infinitecoder01) and [Youtube](https://www.youtube.com/@InfiniteCoder02/)